 How to Send Files Bigger Than 1GB

-Smash is the easiest way to send a file that’s bigger than 1GB – and it’s free, too!
+Smash is the easiest way to send a file that’s Larger than 1GB – and it’s free, too!

-IN THIS GUIDE, YOU’RE GOING TO READ THE 2 OPTIONS TO SEND FILES LARGER THAN 1GB:
+IN THIS GUIDE, YOU’RE GOING TO READ THE 2 OPTIONS TO SEND 1GB OF DATA:

 If you’re looking to transfer a file that is larger than 1GB and you aren’t able to walk it across the room on a flash drive, this article is for you.
 Below we outline some of the different options for transferring your large 1GB file online.